jalium/cocatalyst/README.md

 High Performance Liquid Chromatography was used to generate the metabolic data presented in this repository.
 Raw data is available [here]().

 ## Rmarkdown
-The R script used to visualize the metabolic data is shown [here]().
+The R script used to visualize the metabolic data is shown [here](https://github.com/jalium/cocatalyst/blob/master/metabolic.Rmd) and the respective images are displayed [here](https://github.com/jalium/cocatalyst/blob/master/metabolic.md).

 ## Scientific Purpose and Results